Blog Profiles: (More) Motivational Blogs

 Welcome to Blog Profiles!
 Each week, we select a topic and a handful of blogs that do a great job contributing to the conversation.
-As the new year approaches, we’re focusing on motivation blogs in our latest post.
+As the new year approaches, we’re focusing on motivational blogs in our latest post.
 Do you have a blog that deserves recognition?
 Tweet our writers at @BeyondBylines.

 The longest year ever is finally coming to an end and that means it’s time for many of us to start thinking about New Year’s resolutions.
 But I realize that the end of the year itself may not be enough to motivate everyone.

 Understandably, many of us are completely drained and will need an extra push to get going in 2021.
 If you need some help getting motivated in the new year, check out these blogs.

 If you’re needing some motivation specifically for meeting your work and career goals, check out Addicted to Success.
 This popular blog was created in 2011 by Australian entrepreneur, blogger, coach and author Joel Brown.